Rehoming Your Pet: A Compassionate Guide for Pet Owners

 Before moving forward with surrendering your pet, it’s worth exploring whether there might be other solutions that allow you to keep your companion at home.

 Behavioral or training challenges?
 MEHS can connect you with local trainers who specialize in positive reinforcement and behavior modification.
+You can also explore our behavior and training support resources here.

 Financial struggles?
 MEHS offers several programs that can help:

 If your housing does not allow pets, remember that fair housing laws require landlords to accommodate emotional support animals (ESAs) and service animals when proper documentation is presented.
 To learn more about qualifying for an ESA letter, visit Paws for Patrick or Pettable.
+For Illinois residents, housing providers are required to consider ESA requests when proper documentation from a licensed mental health professional is provided.

 Responsible Pet Rehoming Options